|

 Meanwhile, Ralph Brett, the studio manager, telephones the leader

-same building as the radio center.
-He is told of many unsuccessful attempts to break in and steal the radar plans from the
+in the same building as the radio center.
+He is told of many unsuccessful attempts to break in and steal the radar plans

-laboratory's safe.
-Chan then places phony radar plans in the safe in the event that the spies are more successful in the future.
+from the laboratory's safe.
+Chan then places phony radar plans in the safe in the event that the spies are more successful

-killed suddenly by an unidentified poison.
-Realizing that Chan may now be onto him, Brett telephones his boss, asking for
+car, she is killed suddenly by an unidentified poison.
+Realizing that Chan may now be onto him, Brett telephones his

 CONCLUSION: